maxiaodong97/CarND-Advanced-Lane-Lines/writeup.md

 Here's a  [challenge_video_out_gray.mp4](./challenge_video_out_gray.mp4)

-Not perfect but it looks better than S channel.
+Not perfect but it looks better than using S channel alone.

 Another optimization may potentially work is that we know the lane width should within some predefined threshhold, we can use this information to eliminate the wrong one and re-calculate with a different algorithm or different color space.
 It is sort of adaptive optimization.